The Sylvaneth are the children of Alarielle, the Everqueen, the goddess of life.

 The Sylvaneth are a well-balanced warband: they have ranged units, although expensive, heavy lifters and cheap dispensable units.

-They have interesting abilities like Draw from the Spirit-song (for a Double) that allows all Sylvaneth to heal as much as 3 wounds per turn even when in combat.
+They have interesting abilities like Draw from the Spirit-song that allows all Sylvaneth to heal as much as 3 wounds per turn even when in combat.

 Respite, the universal ability, costs a Triple and can heal up to 6 wounds, but only if there is no enemy fighter within 1”, giving some interesting healing alternatives in this warband.